Background Shader Gradient is an advanced background rendering feature for Elementor Containers.

 Controls overall camera zoom level.

-Values below
+Values below 1.0 zoom out

 Field of View (FOV)